GaryS007/Project-2/README.md

 - Player and Computer score is displayed here.
 - Score is updated after the computers option is displayed.
-- This section is designed to reset after the player chooses to start a new game.
+- This section is designed to reset everytime the player chooses to 'Play Again' after winning or losing.

 **Game Area**